voitto/rssGroupChat/docs/index.md

 - The `url` attribute should include appropriate authentication mechanisms, such as API keys or tokens, to ensure only authorized users can post to a group.
 - Implementers should validate all content received via MetaWebLog API requests to prevent injection attacks.
 - Applications should implement appropriate access controls to ensure private group conversations remain private.
+- Delete operations should be restricted to the original author of the post to prevent unauthorized deletion of messages.
+- Implementers should validate post IDs in delete requests to ensure they exist and belong to the authenticated user.

 ## Compatibility